 Adult-Driven Student Voice happens when adults motivate, inspire, inform, encapsulate, and generally make student voice become convenient for adults.
+This article identifies who, what, when, where and why it happens.

 Here are five characteristics of adult-driven student voice.